As an Amazon Associate I earn from qualifying purchases.

 While flour and cocoa powder are both dry ingredients, simply putting one in and taking one out.
 In fact, I had to really think hard about how to go about this if I was going to remove any flour (because too little flour can also result in spreading cookies).

-And then I decided that in order to safely swap around some dry ingredients, I was going to tackle the amount of powdered sugar in my chocolate roll out cookies.
+And then I decided that in order to safely swap around some dry ingredients for these chocolate cutout cookies, I was going to tackle the amount of powdered sugar in my chocolate roll out cookies.

 I talk in length in my post about my easy cut-out sugar cookies why I don’t use granulated sugar.
 And that’s because all of the recipes I found and tested with granulated sugar were too finicky, sticky, and, above all else, required chilling.